brian14708/wh-briefings/statements-releases/2021-07/2021-07-26-fact-sheet-biden-harris-administration-marks-anniversary-of-americans-with-disabilities-act-and-announces-resources-to-support-individuals-with-long-covid.md

 modified_time: 2021-07-25 23:27:05-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/26/fact-sheet-biden-harris-administration-marks-anniversary-of-americans-with-disabilities-act-and-announces-resources-to-support-individuals-with-long-covid/
 published_time: 2021-07-26 07:30:00-04:00
-title: "FACT SHEET: Biden- \u2060 Harris Administration Marks Anniversary of Americans\
+title: "FACT SHEET: Biden-\u2060Harris Administration Marks Anniversary of Americans\
-  \ with Disabilities Act and Announces Resources to Support Individuals with Long\
+  \ with Disabilities Act and Announces Resources to Support Individuals with Long\_\
-  \ COVID"
+  COVID"
 ---

 Today, on the 31st Anniversary of the Americans with Disabilities Act